pypa/trove-classifiers/CONTRIBUTING.md

 How to contributing to this package.

 ## Running tests
-Run `make tests`.
+Run `make test`.
 This checks whether the auto-generated list of classifiers matches the input source.

 ## Running linting